tower/guides/guides/element.md

 ## The Element's JavaScript

-Here's how we'd define the paginator element that works with the above HTML template:
+Here's how we'd define the pager element that works with the above HTML template:

 ```js
 var element = require('tower-element');